 We also visited the memorial of a famous poet, and then wandered the streets making our own rhymes.

-By far our favourite place to eat was Luna de Miel – a crepery with a fab terrace, and great crepes at an even greater price.
+By far our favorite place to eat was Luna de Miel – a Crepery with a fab terrace, and great crepes at an even greater price.

 Antigua is the hub of Guatemala.
 To get to the lake most come and stay here first.
 Likewise for other nearby volcanoes and activities.